-This book looks at how Chinese companies optimize investment opportunities while implementing the Belt and Road (B&R) Initiative.
+This book looks at how Chinese companies optimize investment opportunities while implementing the Belt and Road Initiative (B&R or BRI).
 Specifically, it studies five high-profile infrastructure projects undertaken by Chinese firms.
 Going in-depth through case-study analysis, this book fills a gap by providing the background stories of these projects.

-By applying a case study approach to five notable and representative B&R projects including Hambantota Port, Port de Djibouti, and China-Belarus Industrial Park, it is found that Chinese firm strategies to implement the B&R Initiative have been designed to achieve property rights security, reduction of transaction costs, and internalization of overflow benefits from expanded business scope or multiple business lines.
+By applying a case study approach to five notable and representative B&R projects, including Hambantota Port, the Port de Djibouti, and China–Belarus Industrial Park, it is found that strategies of Chinese firms to implement the BRI have been designed to achieve property rights security, reduction of transaction costs, and internalization of benefits overflowing from expanded business scope or multiple business lines.

 Table of Contents